UCLA-VAST/heterohalide/revise.md

+# Paper revision
+## New Experiments
+use SODA backend (hand-written) or Merlin backend?
+1. Dilation
+2. Erosion
+3. Sobel

+## address Merlin backend
+how to compare Merlin and SODA?
+How to use Merlin's DSE (design space exploration)?
+1. Conv_layer

+## Energy efficiency metrics

+## Auto-schedule

+## technical improvement to the Halide-HLS

 # Need to be attention
 1. when testing, need the input and output data type: uint16 or larger.
 Uint8 will cause unexpected error......
 2. Burstwidth and Unroll factor